UW Student Research Projects

 Undergraduate Service learning Projects

-In partnership with the Carlson Leadership + Public Service Center, the Doorway Project has been privileged to work with two incredible undergraduate community-based interns, Sam Fredman and Mika Phillips.
-From January through May 2018 they each helped plan, organize and implement each aspect of the Doorway Project, as well as work on their own presentation for our May 4th Community Workshop.
-(To read their reflections, click here.)
+In partnership with the Carlson Leadership + Public Service Center, the Doorway Project worked with two undergraduate community-based interns, Sam Fredman and Mika Phillips, from January through May 2018.
+They each helped plan, organize and implement each aspect of the Doorway Project, as well as work on their own presentation for our May 4th Community Workshop.
 Each of their final project posters are shown below.
-To get a full-screen image, just click on the poster!

 Throughout her work with the Doorway Project, Sam has been focused on community engagement with various stakeholders and leaders in the University District.
 Through consolidating information on existing resources, relationship building with service providers, and analyzing gaps in service provision, she was able to highlight the unique needs of the community and the capacity of the Doorway Project to intervene.
 This presentation highlights her work with the service providers and the successful events Doorway has hosted thus far.